Sereno1710/feup-lbaw/er.md

 ## A2: Actors and User stories

-Actors and user stories represent the type of users that will use our website, as well as the features it is going to have for each type of user.
+This artifact contains actors and user stories.
+Represent the type of users that will use our website, as well as the features it is going to have for each type of user.

 ### 1. Actors

-The actors of the SoundSello are represented in Figure 1 and described in Table 1.
+The actors of SoundSello are represented in Figure 1 and described in Table 1.

 ![Actors](/resources/actors.png)